Depo-subQ provera 104 Side Effects

 Some side effects of medroxyprogesterone may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- blemishes on the skin
+- Blemishes on the skin

-- hair loss or thinning of the hair
+- hair loss, thinning of hair

-- lack or loss of strength
+- lack of appetite

 - trouble sleeping

-- changes in appetite
+- weight changes